foex-open-source/apex-builder-extension-by-fos/README.md

 - Allows the editing of multiple files at once.
 Simply open a new file, and drag the tab
 - Save changes without a page submit
 - Create new JavaScript, CSS, Less, JSON and HTML files right in the builder
-- Minification of JavaScript files and compilation of Less files
+- Minify JavaScript and CSS files, and compile Less files

 ## Build